The future of identity management

 Brands should treat first-party data as a long-term investment.
 Building a truth set—understanding and vetting existing data—sets the foundation for future success in a cookieless and AI-driven world.

-“You’ve gotta start by really understanding the data in your current systems… separate the quality from the not-so-good data.”
+“You’ve gotta start by really understanding the data in your current systems… separate the quality from the not-so-good data.
+That’s how you create a truth set you can trust, and then everything else—AI, personalization, measurement—becomes possible.”

 Best practices: